King’s Manassa turquoise is mined at Manassa in south central

 Another name for the turquoise that comes from this mine is “Lick

-Skillet” turquoise which comes from the hard times that the King family
+Skillet” turquoise, this comes from the hard times that the King family,

-and local miners had to suffer through while mining the precious stone.
+local miners had to suffer while mining the precious stone.

-The name comes from Israel Perviose King and his descendants who still
+The name comes from Israel Perviose King and his descendants.

 looking for gold.
-After mining for a while, he soon abandoned the mine
+He soon abandoned the mine

 rocks that he took back to his home.
 He didn’t realize that these